tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 {% highlight hs %}
 -- husk.cabal
 license:   MIT
 copyright: 2014 Taylor Fausak <taylor@fausak.me>
-synopsis: An empty library and a useless executable.
+synopsis:  An example package.
 {% endhighlight %}

 All of the properties are optional,